 Maximize Automation to Augment Data Security

-Amid lockdowns and restrictions, companies were pressed to immediately pivot from their usual in-person office environments to makeshift living room and kitchen counter workspaces.
+Amid lockdowns and restrictions, companies were pressed to immediately pivot from their usual in-person office environments to makeshift living room and kitchen-counter workspaces.
 The substantial work-from-home shift disrupted the workflow for major accounting firms and small to mid-sized firms alike.
-The mammoth task of further embracing digital transformation augmented data security was ultimately accomplished with modern technologies like Cloud, AI, and ML.
+The mammoth task of further embracing digital transformation with augmented data security was ultimately accomplished with modern technologies like Cloud, AI, and ML.

-Even before the COVID-19, the finance and accounting industry was overdue for technological evolution.
+Even before the COVID-19 pandemic, the finance and accounting industry was overdue for technological evolution.
 The pandemic accelerated the requirement to upgrade processes and systems, allowing firms to remain profitable, compliant, and scalable while providing safe, viable options for potential employees and clients.